-Data type Default value Comments char Spaces Default always provided. varchar Single space Default always provided. varchar(max) Single space Default always provided. decimal Zero Default always provided. datetime None as NULL is allowed Primary key, and therefore NULLs are default value of '1900-01-01' is used.
-It is recommended that you always pro In cases where a 'datetime' column exists in the primary key, and therefore NULLs are not allowed, a default value of '1900-01-01' is used.
+Data type Default value Comments char Spaces Default always provided. varchar Single space Default always provided. varchar(max) Single space Default always provided. decimal Zero Default always provided. datetime None as NULL is allowed In cases where a 'datetime' column exists in the primary key, and therefore NULLs are not allowed, a default value of '1900-01-01' is used.
 It is recommended that you always provide a value to these 'datetime' columns in the primary key. uniqueidentifier None as NULL is allowed In cases where a 'uniqueidentifier' column exists in the primary key, and therefore NULLs are not allowed, a default value of spaces is used.
-It is recommended that you always provide a value to these 'uniqueidentifier' columns in the primary key. timestamp None as value provided by SQL Server
+It is recommended that you always provide a value to these 'uniqueidentifier' columns in the primary key. timestamp None as value provided by SQL Server No default provided as this field is updated by SQL Server whenever a row is inserted or changed.